Payment Flow and Custom Development

 }

-, you need to re-implement the upgradeOneTimeCredits
+, then you need to customize the upgradeOneTimeCredits

 , which indicates that user payment has been received.
 Additionally, to get the latest subscription information, we also need to listen to customer.subscription.created

-for first subscriptions and customer.subscription.updated
+for initial subscriptions and customer.subscription.updated

 for subscription renewals.